AI Ad Creative Tools in 2026: The 5 Categories, Best Tools & a Workflow That Actually Converts

 Can AI replace ad creative teams?

 No. AI accelerates execution — turning a clear brief into 50 headline variants or 20 image concepts in minutes.
 But it can't replace the strategic work: understanding competitive dynamics, identifying market gaps, setting creative direction, and applying brand judgment.
 The teams winning with AI use it as a force multiplier for human strategists, not a replacement.
+Generation is commoditized; strategy and the analytics loop are where advantage lives.

 Do AI-generated ads convert as well as human-made ads?